alangrainger/mattermost-video-player-plugin/README.md

 Targets Mattermost server 10.0.0 and later, as that is what I'm running and have tested against.
 Relies on the current `.post-image__column` / `.post-image__download` / `.file-icon.video` DOM shape in the webapp.
 If Mattermost refactors that markup, this plugin will silently no-op (chips will continue to render as before).
 Also requires a browser supporting CSS `:has()` (Chrome 105+, Firefox 121+, Safari 15.4+).

-## Supported formats
+## What video formats are supported?

 The browser's native `<video>` element decides what plays.
 MP4 (H.264/AAC) is the safest bet for cross-browser playback.
 WEBM works in Chromium and Firefox.
 MOV and M4V depend on the browser's codec support.
+Anything Mattermost classifies as a video file is offered to the player; if the browser can't decode it, the player shows its standard "can't play" state and the user can still download the file via right-click.

+## Where does this plugin work?

+Anywhere Mattermost renders a post — main channel stream, right-hand thread pane, direct messages, and group messages.
+There is nothing channel-specific or thread-specific in the plugin; it observes every post in the DOM.